Keats/tera/docs/content/docs/_index.md

 #### date
 Only available if the `builtins` feature is enabled.

-Parse a timestamp into a date(time) string.
+Parses a timestamp into a date(time) string.
 Defaults to `YYYY-MM-DD` format.
 Time formatting syntax is inspired from strftime and a full reference is available on [chrono docs](https://docs.rs/chrono/0.4/chrono/format/strftime/index.html).